birkheadc/birchemmo_user_api/README.md

 The following environment variables are needed to run the application.

+Some of these variables are not sensitive, and so are read in via `appsettings.json`.
+Sensitive variables, like the JwtConfig:Key and email login credentials, should be treated with more care.

 In development, these can be created as dotnet user-secrets via `dotnet user-secrets init` followed by `dotnet user-secrets set {key} {value}`

-In production, I generally set the values through Docker.
+In production, I generally set the values through Docker, via a docker-compose file that is not commited to version control.
 This may change if I decide not to use Docker for this application.

 ### Development

 ```
-dotnet user-secrets set EmailConfigNoReply:Name no-reply
-dotnet user-secrets set EmailConfigNoReply:Address {your email address here}
-dotnet user-secrets set EmailConfigNoReply:SmtpServer {your email servers smtp server}
-dotnet user-secrets set EmailConfigNoReply:Port {most likely 465 or 587}
 dotnet user-secrets set EmailConfigNoReply:Username {your email account's username}
 dotnet user-secrets set EmailConfigNoReply:Password {your email accounts password}

-dotnet user-secrets set JwtConfig:Issuer {address this application lives at}
-dotnet user-secrets set JwtConfig:Audience {address where the token will be consumed, in this case same as issuer}
 dotnet user-secrets set JwtConfig:Key {a random string of at least n length, keep secret (I can't remember what n is...)}
 ```